Australian Bureau of Statistics

 These arise due to a different treatment of stock and flow concepts between the balance sheet and capital account estimates.
 Net capital formation in the balance sheet includes plantation standing timber inventories.
 These are included in the change in net worth in the balance sheet and excluded from the capital account.

-Other changes in volume
+Other changes in the volume of assets

 Other subsidies on production